LogicBloom/fakeyou-client/README.md

-# chatterverse FakeYou Rust Library
+# chatterverse FakeYou Rust client

 Chatterverse FakeYou is a Rust library that provides a client for interacting with the FakeYou API.
 This library allows you to perform text-to-speech (TTS) inference and monitor TTS job status.